Vyral/base-template/_posts/2022-05-06-what-sellers-should-know-about-the-market.md

 Our market is still hot, and there are a few things you need to know before selling your house.
 For example, you’ll likely receive multiple offers.
 While not as common as they used to be, multiple-offer situations are still likely.
 Even if you only receive two or three offers, there’s a good chance your home will sell at or above full price.

 Another thing to keep in mind is that buyers will accept minor flaws.
 A few years ago, buyers would probably ask you to do a few repairs and pay some of their closing costs before purchasing your home.
-Now, they’ll take what you can get them.&nbsp;
+Now, they’ll take what you can get them.

 If you have questions about today’s topic or anything else, please call or email me.
-I am always willing to help\!&nbsp;
+I am always willing to help\!